mitsuba-renderer/drjit-core/README.md

 ## Features

-Enoki-JIT has the following features:
+Dr.Jit has the following features:

 - Tested on Linux (`X86_64`), macOS (`x86_64` & `aarch64`), and Windows
   (`x86_64`).